Gyroscopic balance assistance

 Contained within the backpack will be two actuators called control moment gyroscopes (CMGs) that, like reaction wheels (e.g. ETH Zurich’s Cubli balancing cube robot), are capable of modifying their angular momentum to impart a moment (torque) on a body.
 Like reaction wheels, CMGs consist of rotating flywheels, but the mode of operation is fundamentally different: rather than change the spin rate of the flywheel Ω to generate a moment, rotation of an outer gimbal (by angular rate γ' ) reorients the flywheel and produces a significantly larger gyroscopic moment, denoted by M in the figure to the right.
 Because this moment is orthogonal to the gimbal and flywheel spin axes, it is applied directly to the gimbal bearings, rather than the gimbal or flywheel motor; the implication of this is that, for a relatively small gimbal motor torque and power, a considerably larger output moment is possible, allowing for the construction of a lightweight, yet effective wearable device.

-We are now beginning construction of a prototype device consisting of 2 CMGs that combines a number of unique features over comparable balancing technology:
+We are now finalizing a prototype device containing 2 CMGs that combines a number of unique features over comparable balancing technology:

 - High functionality: balance assistance in any potential fall direction

-- Lightweight design: the design target is 3 kg, down from the projected 10 kg using our existing CMG technology
+- Lightweight design: the design target is 3 kg, down from the ~12 kg using our existing CMG technology

-- High output: maximum assistive moment of 100 Nm, applied in a finite-duration “nudge” upon loss of balance
+- High output: maximum assistive moment of ~30 Nm

-- Low power consumption: nominally < 50 W, with enough battery life for over 2 h of continuous balance assistance or considerably longer when assistance is not required.
-We are also exploring the potential to recharge the device via motion of the body
+- Low power consumption: nominally < 50 W, with enough battery life for over 1 h of continuous balance assistance or considerably longer when assistance is not required.

 - Compact and robust design: will fit into a 55 x 33 x 27 cm envelope (approximately a 40 L backpack)

-In our work we are pleased to acknowledge technical collaboration with Hyperion Technologies B.V.
-(Delft, NL) and partnerships with both Leiden University Medical Center (LUMC, Leiden, NL) and VU University Medical Center (VUMC, Amsterdam, NL) for feedback in designing the device and preliminary clinical evaluation.
-Formal clinical evaluation of the device will be performed in cooperation with the Shirley Ryan Ability Lab (formerly the Rehabilitation Institute of Chicago).
+In our work we are pleased to acknowledge collaboration with Erasmus Medical Center and Rijndam Rehabilitation, with Hyperion Technologies B.V.
+(Delft, NL), with Leiden University Medical Center (LUMC, Leiden, NL) and with VU University Medical Center (VUMC, Amsterdam, NL).
+Formal clinical evaluation of the device will be performed at EMC and also at the Shirley Ryan Ability Lab (formerly the Rehabilitation Institute of Chicago).

 A 2020 blogpost on the project, by Andy Berry